RommelTJ/docker_and_kubernetes_notes/complete_guide/s03-custom-images/01_BuildingCustomImagesThroughDockerServer.md

   * We stop the temp container, take a file system snapshot and primary command, save it as an image.
   * This new image then gets forwarded into the next step.
 * We save the last image as the end result.

+## A Brief Recap

+Docker images are built as layers of images.